I’m often ask if quail molt. All birds molt, smaller birds mostly do this once a year where larger sometimes two or even three times a year.

 Feathers were created to protect their bodies and keep the rain off.
 I always find it fascinating to watch water just roll off keeping the birds dry underneath.

-Prior to moving the quail into the sanctuary I noticed one began molting which made me realize the rest were probably not far behind.
+Prior to moving the quail into the sanctuary I noticed one began molting so I knew the others wouldn’t be far behind.

 Watching quail molt is interesting; mine stopped all activity with the exception of eating and occasionally hunting for their favorite bugs.
 They even stopped chirping which was a disappointment because I love that sound.